John & Cindy Gardiner

 The Gardiners have served as InFaith field staff since 2010.

 John and Cindy have seen a mission field right in their backyard years before coming to InFaith.
 “Evangelism has always been a passion for both of us.
 InFaith gave us a platform and credibility to continue to reach those in our community.”
 Now it's not just the community they live in but their corner of southwest Minnesota.
 It is their prayer for opportunities to connect with more people that need Jesus through more after school clubs, camp connections, VBSes or however else God sees fit.
+Months before COVID-19 John joined a jail ministry in Saint James M.n, with Matt Letourneau.
+Recently God opened the door for John to become the Non-Certified Chaplain at the Good Samaritan Society.

 The Gardiners’ four children also participate in the ministry.
 Kenna, the oldest, is now in her first year of Asbury University pursuing a degree in elementary education.
 She will be back for Camp Grace!
 Josiah is leading a worship/prayer time in his public school each week and he and Daniel are leading a Bible study for teenage boys out of their home.
 Johnna, the youngest, recruits her friends for Mom's girls' Bible study and is always on the look out for potential staff and campers for her parents' camp ministry.